NatronGitHub/Natron/Documentation/source/guide/getstarted-environment.rst

  :width: 600px

 Here is displayed the result of the image processing.
-To choose what is displayed, each viewer is related to a viewer node in the graph that can be connected to any intermediate point in the graph
+To choose what is displayed, each viewer is related to a viewer node in the graph that can be connected to any intermediate point in the graph.

 The Properties editor
 ######################
 .. image:: _images\properties_01.png
  :width: 300px

-This panel shows the parameters of one or several nodes from the graph
+This panel shows the parameters of one or several nodes from the graph.

 The Node graph
 #################
 .. image:: _images\nodegraph_01.png
  :width: 600px

-This panel is were connections are made between the nodes to define the processing order of the image
+This panel is were connections are made between the nodes to define the processing order of the image.

 The Curve editor
 #################
 .. image:: _images\curve_editor_01.png
  :width: 600px

-This panel allows to edit graphically the changes intime of the parameters of the nodes (these are the same as the numerical values shown in the Properties editor)
+This panel allows to edit graphically the changes intime of the parameters of the nodes (these are the same as the numerical values shown in the Properties editor).

 The Dopesheet
 ################